dev-bootcamp-2019/final-project-DavidMinarsch/README.md

 ```
 cd client && npm run start
 ```
-NOTE: there remain some issues with the contract instance not being maintained in react's state.
-Due to my limited experience I was unable to fix this.

-7) Make sure MetaMask points to correct network and has your account loaded.
-This MUST be an account different to the first one (see above for why), I suggest taking the last one with private key:
+7) Make sure MetaMask points to correct network AND has your account loaded.
+This MUST be an account different to the first one listed in Ganache (see above for why), I suggest taking the last one with private key:
 ```
 0xb0057716d5917badaf911b193b12b910811c1497b5bada8d7711f758981c3773
 ```

 ### Pausing the contract:
 Before continuing have a look at design_pattern_decisions.md to read about the Emergency Stop Pattern there.